project-ida/two-state-quantum-systems/src/05-excitation-transfer.md

 There are many things we can see in Fig 7:
 1. Where 2 levels have come together (e.g. levels 4 and 5) we see an anti-crossing as we have come to expect from interacting levels
 2. The horizontal levels of Fig 6 have split into 2 levels as we suspected.
 This confirms that we do indeed have 4 levels coming together at some anti-crossings, e.g. levels 1,2,3,4
-3. There appear to still be genuine crossings between some levels, most strikingly seen at the intersection of levels 2 and 3 - this indicates there might be non interacting sub-universes with each parity universe 🤔
+3. There appear to still be genuine crossings between some levels, most strikingly seen around $\Delta E \approx 1$ between e.g. levels 2 and 3 - this indicates there might be non interacting sub-universes with each parity universe 🤔

 There is a lot to explore and understand here.
 We'll start with point 1, i.e. two level anti-crossing, as this is the most familiar to us.
 We'll then take a look at point 3 i.e. the mystery crossing between the states with no overall excitation.
 Then we'll finish off with point 2, i.e. the unfamiliar 4 level anti-crossing.